Hero Image

 Visit a Stingless Bee Center & Taste Rare Honey

-Observe 20 native bee species, explore their nesting structures and sample honey prized throughout Mesoamerica.
+Observe 20 native bee species, explore their nesting structures, and sample exquisite local honey prized throughout Mesoamerica.

 World Wildlife Fund Logo Image